Sohojoe/DQN_pytorch/Report.md

 ## The DQN Algorithm
-The DQN (Deep Q Network), algorithm (Mnih et al, 2015) was successful in using a neural network as a nonlinear function approximator to represent the action-value function to master the domain of Atari 2600 video games.
+The DQN (Deep Q Network), algorithm (Mnih et al., 2015) was successful in using a neural network as a nonlinear function approximator to represent the action-value function to master the domain of Atari 2600 video games.

 As well as using a neural network, the DQN algorithm introduces two ideas that address the tendency of nonlinear function approximators to become unstable or diverge: